 - 1 cup semisweet chocolate chips

-Preheat oven to 350°F. Line a 9×9 inch baking pan with parchment paper and set aside.
+Preheat oven to 350°F. Line a 9×9 inch baking pan with parchment paper or foil and set aside.

-In a large bowl combine brown sugar and butter.
+In a large bowl combine the butter and brown sugar.
 Beat in the egg and vanilla extract until mixture is smooth.

 Spoon the dough into the baking pan, spreading it into an even layer.